David Mellor, University of Oxford

 - Between Ithacas and Amistics

-Cavafy’s poem Ithaca provides us with another perspective on monstrosity, while also reminding us that futurability is not found in projections but in the actions of the present.
+Cavafy’s poem Ithaca reminds us that futurability is not found in projections but in the actions of the present.
 In the novel Seveneves, Stephenson uses the concept of Amistics to explore the choices that cultures make regarding technologies that are available to them.
 Taken together, these examples are used to raise the questions: What does it mean to act on the future in the present, and what does it mean to be selective about technology?
 From du Sautoy we see the complexities of making apparently simple mathematical predictions for physical systems, from which we can extrapolate the difficulties of technological prediction.
 From Lorenz we can see that the future is determined by the present, but that the ‘approximate present does not approximately determine the future’.
 Here we see the need to contemplate the materialization of the future through an agile balance between Ithacas and Amistics.
 We therefore need to work toward enabling a pro-anticipatory futurability within the context of contemporaneity.
-This is the objective of cybersecurity anthropotechnics, and this chapter sets out a series of investigations that aim to work towards what Innerarity terms a ‘superior description of reality’.
+This is the objective of cybersecurity anthropotechnics, and this chapter sets out a series of investigations that aim to work towards a ‘superior description of reality’.

 Through Urry we can explore the many ways that future thinking has operated in the modern West.
 This includes the necessity for imagining various kinds of social futures, despite problems with wicked and uncertain futures, unknown unknowns, and un/intended consequences.
 Such social futures – in all their forms, I argue – are necessarily types of sociotechnical imaginaries.
 Unlike many mainstream positions they are not overdetermined by techno-teleology or market logics but are democratized, participatory, and planned (agile).
 They are viewed as complex systems drawn out through space-time that involve social and physical systems that are powerful though potentially unstable and fragile.
 Futures must be examined as composed of complex, insecure, interdependent, adaptive systems.
 General cybersecurity, as immunology, must reside within such complex systems thinking; indeed the primary function of such thinking is anticipatory immunology.

 Futures are always already contested and saturated with investments and interests.
 We can therefore enter this process of contestation of possibility.
 Urry raises and restores the notion of planning.
 We can also mobilize the discourse of design, a more pro-anticipatory approach, I argue, informed by Sloterdijk and Stiegler.
 This is particularly important with the non-linear innovation of technologies, which are generally non-determinable in their systemic organizations or effects.
 All futures need to be equally technological and social: they need to be civic potentialities of co-inhabitation.
 Further, we can draw on Levitas to use utopia as a heuristic device employed for examining and analysing contemporary societies, thereby enabling the imaginary reconstitution of society; a focus on normativity, the meaning of ‘the human’ and human flourishing.
-This can be further orientated with Chernilo’s philosophical sociology and informed by Jameson’s ‘archaeologies of the future’.
 Through Levitas, utopia can be considered as a process involving circular iterations of archaeological, ontological, and architectural modes, with the objective of confirming the structural openness of the present.
 This is an integral aspect of cybersecurity anthropotechnics, one that is examined in the investigations in this chapter.
 Archaeology involves the examination and recombination of forms of future thinking in order to expose them to scrutiny and debate.
 Ontology concerns the way that common goods and human flourishing are posited in forms of futures thinking.
 Architecture is the imagining of a future world and its reconstituted structural and institutional forms.

 - Chronopolitics and Cybersecurity Baroque

 Different conceptions of time – chronotypes – inform social existence and shape political behaviours.
 Periodization, revolution, speed and acceleration are key forms of chronotype at work in cybersecurity, which as Stevens demonstrates are linked to characterizations of post-modernity and the material realities of computational temporalities.
 More, the standard narrative of cybersecurity communities is that all forms of security converge and depend upon the global information-technological substrate, meaning that national, economic, personal or global securities are all facilitated by cybersecurity.
-Taken together this results in an atemporal and apparently open horizon, where the future exists as a present urgency (also see Innerarity).
+Taken together this results in an atemporal and apparently open horizon, where the future exists as a present urgency.
 This is demonstrable in the slippage from ‘mundane insecurity’ to ‘global insecurity’, where existential crises and catastrophes overwhelm the sociotechnical imaginary of digitality.
-These factors need to be unveiled through the archaeological mode so that the chronopolitics of cybersecurity can been defined as an assemblage of logics and imaginaries that shape possibility, potency, and power, to use Berardi’s conception.
-This opens up three fronts where futurability is already contested: in the nature of reality, ways of seeing the future, and life and living in a world of seemingly unprecedented change.
-We require more than a ‘watchful analysis’ of the construction of these fronts.
-They already reveal the ontological and architectural modes ‘in process’ and illustrate how such spaces can be treated as the grounds for action of the contestation and re-appropriation of these processes.

-The overlapping of the archaeological, ontological, and architectural aspects can be drawn out of Dillon’s analysis of the biopolitics of security.
-From this we can establish what I call the cybersecurity baroque.
-From Dillion (and Foucault) we see the baroque is not merely a fixed historic or aesthetic period but is a field of emergence, formation and problematization, which extends as a neo-baroque into the present day.
-The formation of problematics of governance and being in the historical baroque, brought about by the withdrawal of the Christian God, led to a profound lack in the intelligibility of human affairs, as Blumenburg notes.
+From Dillon’s analysis of the biopolitics of security we can establish what I call the cybersecurity baroque.
+From Dillon (and Foucault) we see the baroque is not merely a fixed historic or aesthetic period but is a field of emergence, formation and problematization, which extends as a neo-baroque into the present day.
+The formation of problematics of governance and being in the historical baroque, brought about by the withdrawal of the Christian God, led to a profound lack in the intelligibility of human affairs.
 The dynamic manipulation of appearance and inventive modes of expression through the sciences and epistemologies that characterized early modernity were efforts to bridge this lack with radically evolving forms of human artifice.
 Thus the present is not defined by lack but by the problem space of the pluripotency of morphological inventiveness and capacities – the seemingly open possibilities for the creation of life and its governance.
-This biopolitics is necessarily chronopolitical because it involves the foundational chronotype of what Dillion defines as the ‘infinite government of finite things’.
+This biopolitics is necessarily chronopolitical because it involves the foundational chronotype of what Dillon defines as the ‘infinite government of finite things’.
 We therefore inhabit a political temporality defined by ‘factical finitude’ such that our exposure to the apparatuses of governance is dictated by the political operationalization of this chronotype, which Dillon contends is especially expressed in the politics of security.
 Simply put, life as continuous emergence means life as continuous emergency.
 Through the frame of cybersecurity baroque, we can examine two themes.
 Firstly, how digital and molecular revolutions have re-coded ‘life’ in the era of global liberal systemic interdependence, and of information and auto-animation.
 Secondly, how cybersecurity may be understood through the concept of the katechon; once the force of restraint against anarchy in classical geo-politics, now arguably a force for acceleration of the vital forces of being-in-formation, of control via digital powers in neo-baroque times.
-The idea of the cybersecurity baroque is therefore a tool for understanding the deeply chronopolitical context of possibility, potency, and power, from which an anticipatory immunology can be constructed.

 - Prometheanism and Sapiential Design